muradalshammari/analysis/README.md

 # DSND-Term2-Blog-Post

+### Motivation for The Project

+The Boston Airbnb data is an open dataset that can be used to practice your data science skills.
+I will answer questions, as follow:

+1) What are the price distributions for each type of room?
+2) What are the features that highly correlate to price?
+3) What are the most expensive zip codes in Boston?

+In the first question we will investigate the price distribution to make sure we drop outliers.
+In the next question, Not all features will have impact on the price, So, the only features with high correlation will be kept.
+In the last qustion, The zip code is very important to show where the property is located and that matters for the price.

 ### Blog Post project

 In this repo you'll find the analysis I did for the data scientist nanodegree using public data from Kaggle.